-The Court application should be issued in the local Court where the child(ren) reside and will be allocated to the appropriate level of Court.
-Cases will usually be heard in the first instance by a Legal Advisor or Law Justices, unless there is an element of complexity which will see it heard before a District Judge.
+The court application should be issued in the local court where the child(ren) reside and will be allocated to the appropriate level of court.
+Cases will usually be heard in the first instance by a legal advisor or lay justices, unless there is an element of complexity which will see it heard before a District Judge.
 The paramount consideration of the Court when dealing with any application relating to children will be the welfare of the children.
-This means that whenever making a decision, the Court must first consider whether that decision would be within the best interests of the children.
+This means that whenever making a decision, the court must first consider whether that decision would be within the best interests of the children.

 At the First Hearing Dispute Resolution Appointment (FHDRA) the parties will usually engage in a conciliation meeting prior to the hearing which is in effect a mediation session with the CAFCASS officer.
 This sometimes does not go ahead when there are risk related issues (such as allegations of domestic violence).
 The reason for the meeting is to identify and hopefully narrow the issues that exist and provide the parties with an opportunity to agree without the matter proceeding any further.